Carolands

-Carolands Chateau is a 46050 sqft, 4.5 floor, 98 room mansion on 5.83 acre in Hillsborough, California.
+Carolands Chateau is a 46050 sqft, 4.5 floor, 98 room mansion on 5.83 acre in Hillsborough, California, United States.
 An example of American Renaissance and Beaux-Arts design, the building is a California Historical Landmark and is listed on the National Register of Historic Places.

 Carolands is one of the last of the houses built during the Gilded Age, a period of great mansion-building that included famous houses of the Vanderbilt family, such as Marble House, Biltmore Estate and The Breakers, and stately California houses such as Filoli and the Huntington family's mansions.

 History

 Harriett Pullman Carolan

 The woman who built Carolands, Harriett Pullman Carolan (1869–1956), was the daughter of George Pullman, a 19th-century industrialist, one of Chicago's wealthiest men, and founder of the Pullman Company, famous for its Palace railway cars.
 In Chicago in 1892, Harriett Pullman married Francis Carolan of San Francisco and moved with him to California.
 In 1912, she acquired 554 acres of land in Hillsborough, on which she intended to build a house and garden that would excite "the wonder and admiration of America" and reflect her many refined and cultivated interests.
 The result was a masterpiece of Beaux-Arts architecture, inspired by the court architecture of Louis XIV.
 Carolan chose the site, the highest in the neighborhood, for its commanding views of the San Francisco Bay and the surrounding hills.